The onshore digitalization wave with Industry 4.0, new technology and market trends are changing the requirements for maritime control systems.

 Remote Monitoring and Cloud Connection

-Improved efficiency, cost reduction, life-cycle cost, cloud
+Improved efficiency, cost reduction, life-cycle cost, cloud.

-The above cases all include the Marine 4.0 functions as data logging for condition-based maintenance, remote monitoring and support; all are functions important for life-cycle cost.
+The above cases all include the Maritime 4.0 functions as data logging for condition-based maintenance, remote monitoring and support; all are functions important for life-cycle cost.
 Flexible tools as CDP Studio enables you to collect information from any PLC, computer system or sensor and scales from simple collect and forward solutions to an edge server with local data storage, advanced calculations, provide onboard information to the crew and transfer the right data at the correct time to any cloud service.